naia-lib/naia/README.md

 Check out the [quicksilver](https://github.com/naia-rs/naia-quicksilver-example) & [macroquad](https://github.com/naia-rs/naia-macroquad-example) demos.

-At the highest level, you register Event and Actor implementations in a module shared by Client & Server.
-Then, naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Actors synced with each Client for whom they are "in-scope".
-Actors are "scoped" to Clients with whom they share the same Room, as well as being sufficiently customizable to, for example, only keep Actors persisted & synced while within a Client's viewport or according to some other criteria.
+At the highest level, you register Event and State implementations in a module shared by Client & Server.
+Then, naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked States synced with each Client for whom they are "in-scope".
+States are "scoped" to Clients with whom they share the same Room, as well as being sufficiently customizable to, for example, only keep States persisted & synced while within a Client's viewport or according to some other criteria.

 It is built on top of [naia-socket](https://github.com/naia-rs/naia-socket), which provides cross-platform unreliable & unordered messaging.